vanniktech/VNTRSSReader/README.md

 ## Features
 - only RSS v2 is supported so far
-- nearly every attribute of the channel and entry object's are available through the library
+- nearly every attribute of the channel and entry / item object's are available through the library
+- option to automatically download the images and provide them for the library user

 ## Further plans
 - support more protocols like ATOM or RSS v0.91/v1
-- automatically download the images and provide them for the library user
 - parse pubDate into QDateTime

 ## Sample Code